oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![Sign in as the analyst user."](./images/signin-analyst.png " ")

-5. Add data to all tables.
+5. Create and populate the **moviestream** user tables.
 Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>